How To Grow Lettuce Indoors

 How to Grow Lettuce Indoors

 Growing lettuce indoors is not only easy but economical too!
-Although not technically a microgreen, we're going to categorize it as such because we harvest baby leaf lettuce before it's a mature plant.
+Although not technically a microgreen, we will categorize it as such because we harvest baby leaf lettuce before it’s mature.

 We'll show you how to grow lettuce indoors from seed to harvest.

-The methods, steps, and equipment we use are a bit different than how we grow most microgreens, but it's easy, inexpensive, and you can get more than one cutting from a tray.
+The methods, steps, and equipment we use are a bit different than how we grow most microgreens, but it’s easy and inexpensive, and you can get more than one cutting from a tray.

-Below, we'll explain and show you a video on how to grow lettuce indoors step-by-step.
+Below, we’ll explain and show you a step-by-step video on how to grow lettuce indoors.

 Click here to skip down to the video.